 These experiences will assist teams to understand the wide range of technologies that may be deployed to translate new ideas to viable prototypes or programs of work.

 The program will culminate with teams pitching their individual projects to a panel of leading experts.
 Students will have to pre-record their pitches and then answer the panel’s questions.
 All teams will receive feedback and the winning team will be awarded a monetary prize along with a package of resources and ongoing support to develop further its ‘winning pitch’ into a viable future work program.
+While industry partners and academics may contribute to the creative process, each team will own the intellectual property it generates.

 The Sydney Innovation Program combines the joys of creativity, the rigours of coursework, and the community and the collegiality of romanticised academia.
 Partaking in the program was the highlight of my academic journey so far, and I have no doubts that I’ll continue to look back upon it as fondly as I do now, forever.